hunThubSpace/BB-BugBountyBash/README.md

 ---
 ### 21. **`bb_wlgen_4char`**
-The `bb_wlgen_4char` function generates a wordlist of all possible combinations of 1 to 4 characters using lowercase letters and numbers.
-It utilizes the `crunch` tool to create this list and saves it to the file `/opt/wordlists/static_4_characters.txt`. (**Static Wordlist**)
+Generates a wordlist of all combinations of 1 to 4 characters using `crunch`.

 ```sh
 bb_wlgen_4char() {